 Days 4 to 6

 The redness should start to fade.
 You’ll probably notice some light scabbing over the tattoo.
 The scabs shouldn’t be as thick as scabs you get when you cut yourself, but they will be raised.
-Don’t pick at the scabs — this can cause scars.
+Don’t pick at the scabs — this can cause scarring.